Tachophobia – The Fear of Speed

 Trauma

-Apart from family history, a traumatic event may have occurred, leading to full-blown tachophobia.
+Apart from family history, a traumatic event may have occurred leading to the development of tachophobia.

 Were you traumatized after losing a parent or loved one in a fatal car crash caused by speeding?
-Were you in some type of crash as well, and now you can’t get back in a car or a train?
+Were you yourself in some type of crash, and now you can’t get back in a moving vehicle?
 These occurrences are more than enough to sow the seeds of irrational fear.

 What Are Common Tachophobia Symptoms?

-Like other phobias, those with tachophobia usually tend to experience anxiety when they encounter their fear or even merely think of it.
+Like other phobias, those with tachophobia tend to experience anxiety when they encounter their fear or even think of it.

-Phobias emerge in different ways, but some commonalities occur:
+Phobias appear in different ways, but here are some common symptoms:

-● Deteriorating relationships due to the inability to travel
+• Deteriorating relationships because of the inability to travel

 Physical Symptoms